RohanShrothrium/EnergyLedger/README.md

 1. Whichever Producer requested for the token (green or red), can be granted those tokens by the regulatory body after a simple (as of now) anomaly check which rejects more than 5 or less than 2 tokens (as they are outliers and it seems unnatural for the producers to produce such energy).
 The anomaly check is implemented just as a notion of security, though it doesn't serve much purpose as of now.

 ## Usage as a Consumer
-1. Consumers can strike a deal in real life and get their units and GO tokens transferred to them over the chain.
+1. Consumers can purchase the energy from the regulatory body or the open market by just verifying the energy received physically and obtaining the ownership of the respective GO tokens